824zzy/Leetcode/README.md

 ## Trigger keywords

+1. What is the data size?
+2. Can I use DP?
-1. Can I sort the array?
+3. Can I sort the array to use greedy or binary search?

-- `subset`: backtracking, bitmask
+4. Can I use two passes?
+5. Can I solve it reversely?
+6. Can I convert the problem to a other problem?

 ## Python Basic